Joe Bennett (animator): Green Street Pictures

 In 2020, Bennett co-founded Green Street Pictures with Sean Buckelew, James Merrill and Benjy Brooke.

 Scavengers Reign, co-created by Bennett and Charles Huettner, took eight years to bring to fruition.
 It originally aired as an eight-minute short in 2016 on Adult Swim, called Scavengers, about several human survivors on a hostile alien world.
 By the time it went to series with a twelve episode order from MAX in 2023, its world-building expanded.
 Scavengers Reign is a co-production between Titmouse and Green Street Pictures and co-stars Sunita Mani, Wunmi Mosaku, Alia Shawkat, Bob Stephenson and Ted Travelstead.
-It won the 2024 Emmy for Outstanding Individual Achievement in Animation for the "The Dream" episode and was nominated for Outstanding Animated Program.
+It won the 2024 Emmy for Outstanding Individual Achievement in Animation for "The Dream" episode and was nominated for Outstanding Animated Program.

 In 2025, Joe Bennett and Steve Hely created the 2025 Emmy-nominated Common Side Effects, which aired on Adult Swim.
 It co-starred Dave King, Emily Pendergast, Martha Kelly, Joseph Lee Anderson and Mike Judge.
 It followed former high school lab mates Marshall and Frances as they unravelled a conspiracy involving big pharma and the government to suppress knowledge of a rare fungus secret that may have contained the solution to cure all world's diseases.
 Adult Swim renewed Common Side Effects for a second season in March 2025.